martavp/docs/docs/index.md

-# Sophia HPC Cluster
+# Sophia HPC cluster

-This website is a resource with the technical details for users to make effective use of DTU Sophia computing and storage resources.
+This website is a resource with technical details for users to make efficient use of the computing and storage resources of the Technical University of Denmark's high performance computing cluster *Sophia*.

 The Sophia HPC cluster runs the Linux CentOS operating system and the cluster installation is based on the [OpenHPC](https://openhpc.community) framework.